techiediaries/blog/_posts/2018-01-17-deploying-a-blog-part-3.markdown

 ### Before Starting

+For this tutorial, you will need a GitHub account.
+So head over to [sign up at GitHub](https://github.com/join?source=header-home).

+Once signed up, go to our example repository for the [Symfony blog part 2](https://github.com/auth0-blog/symfony-blog-part-2).
+Click the "Fork" button, found in the top right hand corner of the browser.
+As shown in the example below:

+todo: include fork-repository.png image

-Make sure you have followed all instructions in the first part.
-However, if for some reason you lost the code created in the first part, or if you want to start here, [feel free to clone this GitHub repository](https://github.com/auth0-blog/symfony-blog-part-1).
-The following commands will set up the application for you:
+Make sure you have followed all instructions in the first two parts.

+You will find that you now have a repository of the same name, but under your account.
+Click the "Clone or download" button and copy the URL found in there.
+Next is to clone this repository for yourself, so run the following two commands.
+However replace the URL with your own one:

 ```bash
 git clone https://github.com/auth0-blog/symfony-blog-part-2